iPelo/Linear-Regression-from-Scratch/README.md

 ## 📜 Overview

-**Linear-Regression-from-Scratch** is an educational developer tool demonstrating the fundamentals of **linear regression** via a hands-on **gradient descent** implementation.
-Train, evaluate, and visualize a regression model without high-level ML libraries to build intuition for core concepts.
+**Linear-Regression-from-Scratch** is an educational developer tool demonstrating the fundamentals of **linear regression** via a hands-on implementation now refactored into an object-oriented design.
+The core model is encapsulated in a `LinearRegressor` class located in `src/models.py`.
+Both **Gradient Descent** and the **Normal Equation** solver methods are available to fit the model.

+Outputs include data and regression plots, loss curves, and performance metrics saved as JSON files in the `outputs/` directory, enabling comprehensive evaluation and visualization without relying on high-level ML libraries.

 ### Why Linear-Regression-from-Scratch?
 - ✨ **Gradient Descent Optimization** — see how parameters learn.